-Some medications can be crushed up, and the pill and put in your dogs canned food.
-If you use this method, you will have to check with your veterinarian that crushing up the pill will not have any effect on the medication’s effectiveness, and monitor your dog to ensure all the food is consumed and that another dog or pet in the house does not accidentally ingest the medication-laced food.
+Some prescription pills can be crushed up, and the pill put in canned dog food.
+If you use this method, you will have to check with your veterinarian to verify that crushing up the pill will not have any effect on the medication’s effectiveness.
+Monitor your dog to ensure all the food is consumed and that another dog or pet in the house does not accidentally ingest the medication-laced food.

-For foul tasting medication, you can purchase empty gel caps from a pharmacy, and put pills in the gelcaps to further disguise the taste of the pill.
+For foul-tasting medication, you can purchase empty gelcaps from a pharmacy, and put pills in the gelcaps to further disguise the taste of the pill.
 Gelcaps can then be hidden in food or administered manually.

 If the medication you are using cannot be administered with food or dissolved, you may need to manually insert the medication into your dog's mouth.
 You can do this with your hand or use a pill inserter.
-A pill applicator looks like a syringe with an end that holds the pill, when the plunger is depressed, the pill is released.
+A pill applicator looks like a syringe with an end that holds the pill, and when the plunger is depressed, the pill is released.
 You can use an applicator if you are not comfortable putting your hand in your dog's mouth, or are worried about getting bitten.
-Be careful not to insert the applicator too far into the mouth as they can injure the mouth or throat or cause a gag reflex.
+Be careful not to insert the applicator too far into the mouth as it can injure the mouth or throat or cause a gag reflex.

+Consult your vet for a visual demonstration.
 Manual insertion of a pill can be accomplished by following the appropriate steps: